Home / Know Your Rights / Colorado

 Fine Cannot Exceed $500 for Non-Safety Issues

-As of January 1, 2025, any fine for a non-safety violation is capped at $500.
+Any fine for a non-safety violation is capped at $500 (HB22-1137, enacted 2022).
 The HOA cannot impose a higher fine even if the CC&Rs authorize one.
+Interest capped at 8% per year; attorney fees capped at lesser of 50% of debt or $5,000.

 ⚠️ A fine exceeding $500 for a non-health/safety issue is unlawful under CRS §38-33.3-302 and can be challenged regardless of CC&R language.